jsam/fuseline/README.md

 Launches a local preview server.
 GitHub Pages builds the docs from the `gh-pages` branch automatically.
-The Material theme provides a search box, workspace tabs for **Getting Started**, **Concepts & Features** and **API Reference**, Python syntax highlighting and a light/dark switch.
+The Material theme provides a search box, workspace tabs for **Getting Started**, **Concepts & Features** and **API Reference**, GitHub-style Python syntax highlighting and a light/dark switch.
 ## Features

 | Feature | Description |